natiiix/scripts/README.md

 # scripts
-Used for efficient sharing of my scripts between different computers.
+Used for quick sharing of my scripts between different computers